Advance booking is essential and we recommend booking as far ahead as you can. Entry to the Museum is free but we suggest a donation of £5 per person.

 Cost £150 for 10 to a maximum of 20 people.

 This 45 minute tour goes inside the newly restored medieval Abbey Gateway and this Grade I listed building’s fascinating history and its role in the Abbey Quarter.
 Hear about the Abbey monks, visiting royalty, links to novelist Jane Austen and the vital conservation work done, as part of the Reading Abbey Revealed project, to bring it back to life.

 Please note that the Gateway has no step free access and there are uneven steps and floors.

 Cost £75 for 10 to a maximum of 20 people.

 Reading Museum and the Reading Abbey Ruins are located in the town centre, conveniently located less than two minutes from Reading rail station and bus stops.
 There is a coach drop-off point opposite the Museum on Valpy Street.
 Find out more about how to get here.

 Please use the session enquiry form below for your talk and tour request, letting us know the size of your group and the preferred subject and we will let you know what is available.

-If you are interested in educational visit, please visit our Schools page for further information.
+If you are interested in an educational visit, please visit our Schools page for further information.

 Please note your booking is only provisional until you have received a confirmation email from our Learning Team.
-If you have any questions please email us for more details.
+If you have any questions please use our general enquiry form for more details.